SuperOfficeDocs/data-access/docs/netserver/index.md

 ### Performance

 The following figure displays a summary of performance using the different objects available to extract data from the database using Entities and Rows.
 The test database was a small one, with only 39 contacts.
 Using performance counters, the test included retrieving all contacts as a ContactCollection, ContactList, and ContactRows.
-ContactRows, being the lowest layer used, clearly out performed the other two queries with an average of 9.1 milliseconds.
+ContactRows, being the lowest layer used, clearly outperformed the other two queries with an average of 9.1 milliseconds.
 The ContactCollection query finished a little while later, at an average of 25.8 milliseconds.
 The ContactList trailed far behind the other two, with an average search time of 212.4 milliseconds.

 ![Performance testing][img6]

 ## Conclusion

 This has been a high-level view of NetServer.
 As you can see, there is a vast difference between the different approaches.
-Be aware though that, just because one layer took longer to complete than the other, it does not any one layer should be ignored.
+Be aware though that, just because one layer took longer to complete than the other, it does not imply that a layer should be ignored.
 Each query type has its place in the development world when used judiciously.

 <!-- Referenced links -->
 [1]: osql/index.md